 Over the past several years, our economy has been positively impacted by historically unprecedented low interest rates.
 Such interest rates are driven by the policies of the Federal Reserve System.
-Although interest rates rose in 2018, there can be no assurance as to what actions the Federal Reserve System will take in the remainder of 2019 and beyond.
+Although interest rates generally increased in 2018 and decreased in 2019, there can be no assurance as to what actions the Federal Reserve System will take in the future.
 Any change in interest rates or the market expectation of such change may result in significantly higher long-term interest rates.